 EVENTS & EXHIBITIONS

-On exhibit from January 16 to May 4 at the Historical Center
+On exhibit through Fall 2019 at the Historical Center

 How Dry I Am: Prohibition Milwaukee, the Milwaukee County Historical Society’s 2019 feature exhibit, explores Milwaukee during the Prohibition era (1919-1933).
 How did nationwide Prohibition happen?
 How did people and businesses face this tumultuous period?
 What social and cultural shifts occurred?
 And how did these times impact Milwaukee and the nation?
 Explore this pivotal time in our history through historic images, audio and visual media, and interactive experiences.